sw0rdd/occupancyMonitoringES/README.md

 - `pico_two.py`: Code for the second and third floor zone.
 - `pico_three.py`: Code for the ground floor zone.

-These scripts are written in MicroPython and are responsible for measuring entries and exits using ultrasonic sensors attached to each Raspberry Pi Pico.
+These scripts are written in MicroPython and are responsible for measuring entries and exits using ultrasonic sensors attached to each Raspberry Pi Pico as well as handling Bluetooth communication.

 ### Arduino - C++ Code

-The `/Arduino` directory contains two versions of the code for the Arduino UNO Rev 4:
+The `/Arduino` directory contains two versions of the code for the Arduino UNO R4 Wifi:

 - `ArduinoCode.ino`: This script does not utilize FreeRTOS.
 It's designed to collect data from the three Picos and communicate with a local server via POST requests, updating the occupancy status accordingly.

 - `ArduinoFreeRTOS.ino`: This version incorporates FreeRTOS to manage multitasking.
 However, due to the multitasking complexity, it is currently limited to connecting and collecting data from only two Picos.

-Use only one of them on the ARduino
+Use only one of them on the Arduino

 ## Installation and Usage